-Reports: Dozens dead in fire at migrant facility in Mexico
+39 dead in fire at Mexico migrant center near US: official

-MEXICO CITY (AP) — At least three dozen migrants have died in a fire at an immigration detention center in northern Mexico near the U.S. border, according to a newspaper report.
+MEXICO CITY (AP) — A fire broke out at an immigration detention center in northern Mexico near the U.S. border, leaving more than three dozen migrants dead, a Mexican official said Tuesday.

-Images from the scene showed rows of bodies lying under shimmery silver sheets outside the facility in Ciudad Juarez, across from El Paso, Texas.
-Ambulances, firefighters and vans from the morgue could also be seen.
+Hours after the fire broke out late Monday, rows of bodies were laid out under shimmery silver sheets outside the facility in Ciudad Juarez, across from El Paso, Texas.
+Ambulances, firefighters and vans from the morgue swarmed the scene.

-The Diario de Juarez newspaper, which citied unnamed sources in the Chihuahua state prosecutor’s office, said 39 people died in the fire, which broke out late Monday.
-Injured people have been taken to four hospitals, according to the newspaper.

-Neither Mexico’s National Immigration Institute nor the Chihuahua state prosecutor’s office responded immediately Tuesday to requests for confirmation.
+Thirty-nine people died and 29 were injured, according to an official with the National Immigration Institute, who spoke on condition of anonymity because they were not authorized to speak publicly about the case.

 Ciudad Juarez is a major crossing point for migrants entering the United States.
 Its shelters are full of migrants waiting for opportunities to cross or who have requested asylum in the United States and are waiting out the process.